MIAMI TIGER BEETLE }Cicindela floridana

 FEEDING: Little is known about this species? diet, but it has been observed darting after and feeding upon ants.

-THREATS:This species is threatened by habitat loss and fragmentation due to development of its pine rocklands habitat to agricultural and urban land uses, insufficient fire management, climate change, and sea-level rise; its habitat is imminently threatened by a proposed shopping mall and theme park.
+THREATS:This species is threatened by habitat loss and fragmentation due to development of its pine rocklands habitat to agricultural and urban land uses, insufficient fire management, climate change, and sea-level rise.
 Pine rocklands are a globally endangered plant community, with only two percent of pre-settlement era pine rocklands remaining.
 The primary cause of destruction was significant ecological degradation and conversion of the habitat to other land uses.

 POPULATION TREND: The population trend for this insect is not concretely known.
 However, the U.S. Fish and Wildlife Service regards the Miami tiger beetle as a species of concern, and the Florida Fish and Wildlife Conservation Commission regards it as a species of greatest conservation need.
 It has been recommended for state and federal listing by at least one expert.
 The Miami tiger beetle is currently only known from three locations, with each site supporting 2-45 adults.
 A 2014 study designates the Miami tiger beetle one of the two most threatened tiger beetles in the United States.